dpopchev/linux-git/README.md

 ## Usage

-The configuration comes with filter allowing to ignore certain lines from commit, effectively making them local.

-To use just append `# gitignore` to the line.
+The configuration includes line wise filtering for commits.
+Just append `# gitignore`.

 Caveat is that `git status` will always report modification without calculating any difference.
 For this just use `git add -u .` to clear out modified statuses.